matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 And we distinguish that from easy, which in the derivation I like means to lie near.
-If you think back, when it was hard to travel, having something nearby made it a lot easier to get, use, whatever, than if you had to travel or expend effort to get it
+If you think back, when it was hard to travel, having something being nearby made it a lot easier to get, use, whatever, than if you had to travel or expend effort to get it.

 So these are very different things.